ZHJ0504/react-native-fall-detection-module/README.md

 Fall Detection Library

+When using a typical react native sensors library to try to detect a fall, we will need to set the update interval to < 100ms.
+However, this will cause the react native bridge to be overloaded.
+As such, the processing of the sensors data cannot be done in the React Native code.
-To prevent the overloading of the react native bridge with the need to update the sensors value when trying to detect a fall using a typical acceleration and gyroscope sensor library, this library will only send events through the react native bridge when a fall is detected
+As a solution, this library will only send events through the react native bridge when a fall is detected

-## Disclaimer
+## Compatibility

-This library may not work
+Compatible with android only.
+If anyone would like to contribute to the IOS version of the code, please feel free to contribute to this project!

 ## Installation